Developing a new real estate project from the ground up is much like starting a new company.

 Each venture encounters unique situations and must be managed along the way.
 As you know, problems likely will arise given the complex nature of development over months and years.
 So, if you’re an investor who has completed diligence and decided to move forward with putting your money into the deal, how do you track progress and influence good decisions essential for a successful project?
 And, how do you accomplish this to get higher expected returns?

 For some real estate financiers, whether this is their hundredth investment or first, overseeing a development project internally may not be the best use of their time or they may not have the expertise in-house.
 Therefore, many investors — from small shops to institutional funds — will need assistance with project oversight from a professional owner / investor representation.
-That representation will bring technical knowledge and managerial expertise to proactively look out for troubles and manage risks.
+That representative will bring technical knowledge and managerial expertise to proactively look out for troubles and manage risks.

 An investor representative looks out for your best interest regardless of whether the venture partner or fee developer is in perfect alignment.
 For a new real estate development project, the optimal time to involve one is during the diligence process or, at the latest, a point prior to start of construction.
 In some cases, you may need to bring someone in to help navigate or fix a failing job.